Top 10 Horror Films of All Time

 Release year: 2013

-By now “The Conjuring” has evolved (unexpectedly) into a Golgothian horror franchise with two direct sequels and five (!) spin offs all unnecessarily interconnected with various levels of quality.
+By now “The Conjuring” has evolved (unexpectedly) into a Golgothian horror franchise with three direct sequels and six(!) spin offs all unnecessarily interconnected with various levels of cinematic quality.
 Yet, this relatively small film - based on the case files of the Warrens, famous demonologists - showcases James Wan’s directing talent at staging horrifying sequences with malevolent spirits.
-Assisted by exceptional 70’s style cinematography by John R. Leonetti (“Mortal Kombat” (1995), “Soul Surfer” (2011)), an outstanding sound design and supported by solid performances, “The Conjuring” brought back quality horror in the multiplex without insulting the audience’s intelligence and delivering unexpected jolts and thrills.
+Assisted by exceptional 70’s style cinematography by John R. Leonetti (“Mortal Kombat” (1995), “Soul Surfer” (2011)), an outstanding sound design and supported by excellent performances, “The Conjuring” brought back quality horror in the multiplex without insulting the audience’s intelligence and delivering unexpected jolts and thrills.
+The lack of CGI enhanced monstrosities makes this even better and despite the presence of child actors, the film really sells its supernatural tale with panache.

 Suspense: